Kuldebar/The-Classical-World/README.md

 All Policies revised for Ancient and Classical Eras.

+- The Classical World Religions:

+Religions tailored for Ancient and Classical Eras.

 - The Classical World Wonders:

 Some new additions, changes and removal of some Wonders.
+Every Classical Civilization gets Civ-unique Wonders, no more Great Pyramids in Rome anymore!
+Even the Renowned Roman Engineers had to limit Monument stealing to Obelisks.

 - The Classical World City-states: